The-Marcy-Lab-School/swe-casestudy-1-cli-task-manager/INVESTIGATION.md

 Functions are the building blocks of reusable code.
 They allow us to break down complex problems into smaller, manageable pieces and avoid repeating the same code multiple times.
 Good function design and modular organization make code easier to understand, test, and maintain.

-**Investigation Questions:**
+**Question 1**

-1. In `menu.js`, take a look at how the `prompt()` function is being invoked.
+In `menu.js`, take a look at how the `prompt()` function is being invoked.
 Based on what you're seeing, how many parameters does the function seem to have?
 If you were the designer of that function what name would you give to its parameters?

+**Question 2**

-2. What if the programmer had written all the task logic directly in `menu.js` instead of creating separate functions?
+What if the programmer had written all the task logic directly in `menu.js` instead of creating separate functions?
 For example, look at the code inside `clearTasks()` — imagine copying all of that code and pasting it directly where `clearTasks()` is called.

     ```js
     else if (menuChoice === '3') {